 While cleaning your firearm, you should be using a good gun vise to secure it.
 While it’s not completely necessary, it will help prevent you from scratching the inside of the barrel and damaging other parts of your gun.

 Don’t make the mistake of using a traditional bench vise, as this can EASILY damage your firearms.

 Using a good gun cleaning mat can also help you save your surfaces.

 If you leak CLP all over your wooden table then you may find it pretty difficult to get it off.

 Anything to cover your expensive surfaces is always a good idea.
 It’s simple to make DIY gun mat for a few dollars and can end up saving you a time and money when that bottle of CLP tips over and spills everywhere.

-Don’t let it Leak!
+Don’t let the Weapon Oil Leak!